 Scaphoid fractures are a relatively common injury from falls or athletics.
 They are treated by Dr. Peter G. Fitzgibbons, MD at The Centers for Advanced Orthopaedics: Maryland Orthopedic Specialists Division, who is fellowship-trained in both orthopaedic trauma and hand surgery, and is uniquely qualified to care for these injuries.
-With locations in both Germantown and Bethesda, Maryland, he and a team of orthopaedists, hand therapists, and physical therapists offer a comprehensive range of services covering the diagnosis, treatment, and recovery from scaphoid fractures.
+With locations in both Germantown, Rockville, and Bethesda, Maryland, he and a team of orthopaedists, hand therapists, and physical therapists offer a comprehensive range of services covering the diagnosis, treatment, and recovery from scaphoid fractures.

 The scaphoid is a small bone in the wrist that plays a key role in the mechanics of the wrist.
 It is the most common of the wrist bones to sustain a fracture.
 The scaphoid has a naturally poor blood supply which makes it particularly prone to either slow healing or not healing at all (nonunion).